WolfieBabe/CyberPatriot-Windows-Checklist/README.md

 1. Find which policies are running under svchost (useful for finding malware) using <a href="https://www.bleepingcomputer.com/tutorials/list-services-running-under-svchostexe-process/">this guide</a>

 2. More tools using <a href="https://live.sysinternals.com/">Sysinternals</a>

+3. To find a hash of a file, open powershell and run `Get-FileHash FILEPATH_HERE -Algorithm HASHTYPE_HERE` where FILEPATH_HERE is the absolute path to your file and HASHTYPE_HERE is your type of hash (SHA1, SHA256, SHA384, SHA512, or MD5)